ustc0204chenning/ustc0204chenning/README.md

 - 👋 Hi, I’m CHEN Ning, an associated professor of physics at Nankai University.
+My research area is the high energy physics.
 - 🌱 I’m currently working on the Grand Unified Theory of elementary particles and their fundamental interactions.
 - 💞️ I’m looking to collaborate on GUT and related issues.
 - 📫 How to reach me: chenning_symmetry@nankai.edu.cn.